TheBrickAdmin/cert-practice-platform/ai-templates/ai-prompt-template.md

 - Include a comment that this content is AI-generated
 - Note that questions should be verified against official documentation
 - Recommend cross-referencing with authoritative sources
+- **CRITICAL**: Verify that correct answers are evenly distributed across all options (A, B, C, D)
+- **AVOID ANSWER BIAS**: Ensure approximately equal distribution rather than favoring any single option

 Please create the complete exam following the JavaScript template structure used in the existing platform.
 ```